onecompiler/docs/groovy.md

 # Groovy online compiler
 Write, Run & Share Groovy code online using OneCompiler's Groovy online compiler for free.
 It's one of the robust, feature-rich online compilers for Groovy language, running the latest Groovy version 2.6.
 Getting started with the OneCompiler's Groovy editor is easy and fast.
-The editor shows sample boilerplate code when you choose language as Groovy.
-OneCompiler also has reference programs, where you can look for the sample code and start learning.
-Happy learning!!
+The editor shows sample boilerplate code when you choose language as Groovy and start coding.

 # Read inputs from stdin
 OneCompiler's Groovy online editor supports stdin and users can give inputs to programs using the STDIN textbox under the I/O tab.
 Following is a sample Groovy program which takes name as input and prints hello message with your name.